KyserClark/Hacking-Notes/Shells/Reverse Shells.md

 ?>
 ```

-## More reliable PHP Reverse Shell from pentestmonkey.net
+## More Reliable PHP Reverse Shell from pentestmonkey.net
 ```
 <?php
 // php-reverse-shell - A Reverse Shell implementation in PHP